A government losing its moorings

 When he was elected in 2019, Boris Johnson promised that he had an “oven ready” plan for social care, an issue which has defeated successive governments for decades.
 Almost two years later, a “plan” was revealed.
 It turned out to be only a plan to protect some people from having to sell their homes to pay for social care.
 It had nothing to say about the inadequate funding of social care, or the acute staff shortages, which mean that many people do not get the care they have been assessed as needing.

-When the detail was revealed, MPs discovered that the proposed “cap” on how much any individual would have to pay for social care was not only higher than previous recommendations, but also would disproportionately impact people with fewer assets, who would still have to sell their homes.
-For Labour, Angela Rayner said:
+When the detail was revealed, MPs discovered that the proposed “cap” on how much any individual would have to pay towards social care was higher than previous recommendations.
+It would also have a greater impact on people whose houses are worth less – which disproportionately affects the North – who would still have to sell their homes.

 When it came to the vote, the Conservative majority was reduced from 80 to 26.
-Nineteen Conservative MPs rebelled, and at least 70 did not vote.
-Fifty seven of them are believed to have abstained (the remaining 13 are reported to have been “paired” by agreement with MPs from opposing parties).
+Nineteen Conservative MPs rebelled, and at least 70 did not vote, of whom 57 are believed to have abstained.

 Four of the Eastern Region MPs voted with the Opposition, and three more did not vote.